Information cartography in association rule mining: Conclusion

 \section{Conclusion}

-Nowadays, we are confronted with the large-scale creation of unstructured data that is hard to analyze manually.
-In line with this, a lot of data mining methods have arisen with the purpose of discovering new information hidden within data.
+Nowadays, we are confronted with the large-scale creation of unstructured data that are hard to analyze manually.
+In line with this, a lot of ML methods have arisen, with the purpose of discovering new information hidden within data.
 One of these methods is also ARM, devoted to discovering the interesting relations between attributes in huge transaction databases.
 Normally, the algorithms for ARM generate a huge number of association rules collected in datasets in an unstructured form.
-From these datasets, it is not so easy to extract structured knowledge and present this in a form that is automatically appropriate for ordinary users.
+From these datasets it is not so easy to extract structured knowledge and present this in a form that is automatically appropriate for ordinary users.

-A metro map of information is a new visualization method that has taken inspiration from real metro maps.
-Metaphorically, like real metro maps help people understand their surroundings, the metro maps help them understand their information landscape.
-Moreover, the structure of metro maps is designed so that these can even tell stories to users.
-Indeed, metro maps consist of metro lines that present different aspects of the same story.
-The metro lines contain metro stops that represent salient pieces of information.
-When these pieces interrelate between different metro lines, conflicts arise.
-These conflicts lead the plot of the story towards its resolution (the final metro stop).
-On the other hand, each story must have its own introduction (the final metro stop).

-This paper proposes a new method for automatically creating metro maps of ARM information (also information cartography) that consist of five steps: creating an ARM dataset, association rule simplification, attribute graph definition, metro map construction, and metro map visualization.
+This paper proposes a new method for creating metro maps of ARM information automatically (also information cartography) that consist of five steps: creating an ARM dataset, association rule simplification, attribute graph definition, metro map construction, and metro map visualization.
+Actually, the contribution belongs to the XAI domain that has recently been achieving a notable momentum with the progress of deep learning.
+As a result, the study revealed that the ARM information cartography is suitable for explaining knowledge hidden in ARM databases on the one hand, and the concept spreads the applicability of the information cartography to the other ML methods on the other.
+Moreover, the EA for constructing the metro maps was applied primarily to the information cartography, where no, or a less domain specific knowledge, exists.
+The results on five ARM databases showed that the constructed metro maps are robust enough for using for explanation purposes in practice.

-The core of information cartography in ARM presents the construction of a metro map, which is defined as an optimization problem that has been solved by an EA.
-The task of the EA is to find the best paths (representing metro lines) within the attribute graph according to predefined objectives.
-Actually, these objectives define a structure of the designed metro map.
-The best metro map according to the value of the fitness function are visualized at the end.

-Thus, the goal of the visualization process is not only to represent information to the user in an understandable way, but to assemble the constituent salient information pieces of the metro map into the whole and, on this basis, to form the story with its introduction, plot of the play and conflicts that lead to the final resolution.
-Indeed, the story tells users even more than many other standard visualizations can be revealed by our wide experimental work.
-Moreover, this technology is capable of directing the user's decision-making process and simulate exactly what consequences false decisions can have.